CS178A-B/final-project-sentinals/Face_RecognitionV1/README.md

 # How to run Facial Recognition with server and client.

 Server Side:
-Steps:
 1. Open Command Line
 2. cd into final-project-sentinals/Face-RecognitionV1/
 3. Run python server.py

-Client Side Raspberry pi, Follow these Steps
+Client Side on Raspberry pi:
-Steps:
 1. First Open Command Line
 2. Type cd wherever you save it on you computer i.e Desktop, Documents, etc.
 3. Then cd into Face_RecognitionV1